cokixyz/VSC4T/README.md

 - 🧜🏻‍♀️ **Mermaid diagrams support** - Integrated support for Mermaid diagrams
 - 📌 **Sticky posts** - Pin important posts to the top of your blog
 - 🎨 **Custom favicon support** - Multi-format favicon configuration
+- 💬 **Multiple comment systems** - Support for Waline and Disqus with theme auto-switching

 ## 📊 Star History